 Have your own income.

 To qualify for a credit card, you need to have income of your own.
-Starting October 1, 2011, credit card issuers are no longer allowed to consider household income.
-Some credit card issuers may change their income requirements before that deadline.
+Starting October 1, 2011, credit card issuers were no longer allowed to consider household income for credit card applicants.
+The rule was later revised to allow applicants 21 and older to use the income of partners if they have "reasonable access" to that income, i.e. deposits into a shared account or regular transfers from the wage earners account to the card applicant's account.

 Have a positive credit history.